 If axial or azimuthal conduction are modeled, CTF will calculate a maximum allowable timestep size for the heat conduction equation for each cell.
 The smallest of all the allowable timestep sizes for a single conductor (rod or wall) will be the limiting timestep size for the conduction equation for that particular conductor.
 For example, the limiting timestep, dtexp, is set equal to the initial heat conduction timestep when analysis starts on a conductor (it is re-initialized every time analysis moves to a new conductor).
 Then, if axial and azimuthal conduction are modeled, dtexp will be calculated for each cell after the explicit terms (axial and azimuthal conduction into or out of the current cell) are calculated.
-The stability criterion is basically a reformulation of the conduction equation written only for the axial and azimuthal conduction terms.
-The axial and azimuthal heat conduction from all adjacent cells is limited to the energy change in the current cell by solving for the time step.
+The stability criterion is basically a reformulation of the conduction from all adjacent cells is limited to the energy change in the current cell by solving for the time step.
 Specifically, the criterion is written as: